quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part53_Monte_Carlo_Con.md

 ---

 #### Target Policy and Behavior Policy
-In off-policy learning, there are two distinct policies: the target policy (\(\pi\)) and the behavior policy (\(b\)).
+In off-policy learning, there are two distinct policies: the target policy ($\pi $) and the behavior policy ($ b$).
 The target policy is the policy we want to evaluate or optimize, while the behavior policy determines how actions are taken during data collection.
 :p How do target and behavior policies differ in off-policy methods?
 ??x
-The target policy \(\pi\) represents the optimal or near-optimal policy that we aim to learn about.
+The target policy $\pi $ represents the optimal or near-optimal policy that we aim to learn about.
 It is used for evaluating action values.
-The behavior policy \(b\), on the other hand, is more exploratory and generates data through actions that are not necessarily aligned with the optimal strategy. x??
+The behavior policy$b$, on the other hand, is more exploratory and generates data through actions that are not necessarily aligned with the optimal strategy. x??

 ---

 #### Coverage Assumption
-The coverage assumption in off-policy learning ensures that all actions taken under the target policy \(\pi\) are also performed by the behavior policy \(b\) at least occasionally.
+The coverage assumption in off-policy learning ensures that all actions taken under the target policy $\pi $ are also performed by the behavior policy$b$ at least occasionally.
 Mathematically, this is expressed as:
-\[ b(a|s) > 0 \text{ whenever } \pi(a|s) > 0 \]
-:p What does the coverage assumption ensure in off-policy learning?
+$$b(a|s) > 0 \text{ whenever } \pi(a|s) > 0$$:p What does the coverage assumption ensure in off-policy learning?
 ??x
-The coverage assumption ensures that the behavior policy \(b\) covers all actions selected by the target policy \(\pi\).
-This is crucial because it allows us to use data generated by the exploratory behavior policy \(b\) to estimate values for the target policy \(\pi\). x??
+The coverage assumption ensures that the behavior policy $b $ covers all actions selected by the target policy$\pi $.
+This is crucial because it allows us to use data generated by the exploratory behavior policy $ b $to estimate values for the target policy$\pi$. x??

 ---